Paths to PhDs

 Helping diverse students learn about graduate opportunities in psychology, neuroscience, and related fields

 Graduate school should not be just for the privileged few.
 If one is interested in pursuing a research career, is academically inclined, and willing to work hard, then a graduate education should be within reach.
 However, far too many undergraduates -- particularly those from minority backgrounds and those who are the first in the families to go to college -- are unaware of higher education opportunities, or find it hard to see themselves attaining a graduate degree.
-To address this issue in the San Diego area, I have organized the Paths to PhDs panel workshop series at UCSD for the past two years.
+To address this issue in the San Diego area, I organized the Paths to PhDs panel workshop series at UC San Diego from 2016 to 2018 (before training new graduate members of the Psychology Department to continue the event after my graduation).
 At each event, 70+ undergraduates join a panel of five or six graduate students from different areas of psychology/neuroscience research to discuss topics such as:

 - Why did you decide to go to graduate school?